Canop/walk_pace/README.md

 But this power comes with a cost.

-After having improved the performances of [broot](https://github.com/Canop/broot) by 15% by removing walkdir, I wanted to have a clearer idea of the cost, which is why I wrote this simple bench comparing walkdir with a naive and obvious implementation for some very simple operations.
+After having improved the performances of computing directory size in [broot](https://github.com/Canop/broot) by 15% by removing walkdir, I wanted to have a clearer idea of the cost, which is why I wrote this simple bench comparing walkdir with a naive and obvious implementation for some very simple operations.

 Here's the output on my computer: